PeltzLab-Stanford/mMap/README.md

 # mMap
+    Introduction

     Computational tool the prioritizing the genetic candidates based on the protein functional and genomic regulatory features